electron/rcedit/README.md

 ## Executables

-Prebuilt binaries can be found in the releases.
+Prebuilt binaries can be found in the [GitHub releases](https://github.com/electron/rcedit/releases).

 ## Building